1337fury/42_philosopher/README.md

 - Verify that you are using the correct command to compile and execute the project.

 ---
-We hope you enjoy working with the 42 Philosopher Project!
+I hope you enjoy working with the 42 Philosopher Project!
 If you have any questions or suggestions, please don't hesitate to contact me.
 Happy coding!